mogensen/docker-swarm-meetup/Docker_Swarm_Exercises.md

 ### Create a visualizer stack

-To be able to see whats running on our cluster in a grahical interface we use the docker services called Visualizer.
+To be able to see whats running on our cluster in a graphical interface we use the docker services called Visualizer.

 Create a service stack with the visualizer container.